-Renovate or design a sustainable building in Salt Lake City, Utah, or Utah county with help from Think Builders.
-Think Architecture is an accredited (LEED) Leadership in Energy and Environmental Design firm that focuses on creating sustainable architecture in Utah.
+Renovate or design a sustainable building in Salt Lake City, Utah, or Utah County with help from Think Builders.
+Think Architecture is an accredited (LEED) Leadership in Energy and Environmental Design firm focusing on creating sustainable architecture in Utah.

 Sustainable Communities / Ecovillages

 Ecovillages are small communities designed with sustainable housing and a like-minded focus on reducing their impact on the environment.
 Besides being energy efficient, ecovillages often also practice sustainable farming to reduce consumption further.
 Many even require cohabitation to lessen the demand for food and fuel.